r-LoliconsUnite/LoliconsUnite-stylesheet/README.md

 - Fixed removed comments red background in night mode

 ## License
-The code is unlicensed and in public domain
+The code is Unlicensed and in public domain